spadeflush/spadeflush.github.io/_interests/ling.md

 </table>
 <br>
 <p>
 *<i>Awarded to the top 6 participants in the nation.
-Recipients were invited to attend a four-day intensive training camp at Magdalen College, University of Oxford.</i>
+Recipients were invited to attend a four-day intensivee training camp at Magdalen College, University of Oxford.</i>
 <br><br>
 **<i>Declined to participate due to visa issues.</i>
 </p>